YanjieHe/RegularExpression/README.md

  * @param  {u32string::const_iterator} strEnd   : end of the target character range
  * @return {u32string::const_iterator}          : The start position of the first occurrence of the pattern.
 It equals to "strEnd" if the pattern is not found.
  */
-u32string::const_iterator DFAMatrix::Search(u32string::const_iterator strBegin, u32string::const_iterator strEnd) const
+u32string::const_iterator DFAMatrix::Search(u32string::const_iterator strBegin, u32string::const_iterator strEnd) const;

 /**